Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

   * This section occupies no actual space in the object file; it is merely a place holder.
   * Object file formats distinguish between initialized and uninitialized variables for space efficiency
   * uninitialized variables do not have to occupy any actual disk space in the object file.
+* `.symtab` : A symbol table with information about functions and global variables that are defined and referenced in the program.
+* `.rel.text` : A list of locations in the `.text` section that will need to be modified when the linker combines this object file with others.
+    * In general, any instruction that calls an external function or references a global variable will need to be modified.
+* `.rel.data` : Relocation information for any global variables that are referenced or defined by the module.
+* `.debug` : A debugging symbol table with entries for local variables and typedefs defined in the program, global variables defined and referenced in the program, and the original C source file.
+    * It is only present if the compiler driver is invoked with the `-g` option.
+* `.line` : A mapping between line numbers in the original C source program and machine code instructions in the `.text` section.
+    * It is only present if the compiler driver is invoked with the `-g` option.
+* `.strtab` : A string table for the symbol tables in the `.symtab` and `.debug` sections, and for the section names in the section headers.
+    * A string table is a sequence of null-terminated character strings.

 ## Relocatable object files